cropgeeks/hpc-help/slurm-overview.rst

 - retrieved a list of the ``.fasta`` files in the current directory and stored them in a Bash array variable called ``FILES``
 - run ``pigz`` on each element within that array (``${FILES[0]}``, ``${FILES[1]}``, etc)

-Note that because Bash arrays are zero-indexed, we ran the Slurm array from 0-49 (rather than 1-50) to deal with this.
+Note that because Bash arrays are zero-indexed, we therefore told Slurm to run from 0-49 (rather than 1-50) to deal with this.
 Array jobs also produce a separate ``.out`` file for each task, so if this job had an ID of 25000, we'd have created output files called ``slurm-25000_0.out``, ``slurm-25000_1.out`` and so on.

 .. tip::
   Each job submitted to the cluster requires a certain amount of resources, so if you've got a large number of jobs that only differ from each other in a minor way, and it's possible to distinguish between them using variables like ``$SLURM_ARRAY_TASK_ID``, then it's **much** more efficient in terms of resources and Slurm job scheduling to submit a single array job with many tasks rather than many individual jobs.